Emergency? Call 999

 If you already have GCSEs or equivalent in English and Maths (A*-C or 9-4) or any form of degree, you will not need to sit these tests.
 You will be asked to provide evidence of qualifications obtained.

-Candidates will be re-tested on the initial online ability test(s) completed at the beginning of the process, to verify that they were completed without assistance.
-This is done on the same day as the fitness testing and practical assessment.
+Candidates may be re-tested on the initial online ability test(s) completed at the beginning of the process, to verify that they were completed without assistance.
+This would be done on the same day as the fitness testing and practical assessment.

 results found.